davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 +++
 date = ""
 draft = true
-title = "👨‍💻 My journey towards a free personal website"
+title = "👨‍💻 My Quest for a Free Personal Website"

 +++
 Since I started working as a digital marketing consultant, I´ve always wanted to have my own website.
 After all, I build websites for a living but I don´t have my own?!